There are certain skills that are growing in demand. Skills that can almost guarantee you jobs and opportunities for years and decades to come.

 SEO stands for Search Engine Optimisation.
 This refers to the process of improving a website’s rankings within a search engine like Google.
 It’s one of the most important skills in online business.

 Well yes, a large part of a website’s SEO has to do with the content.
-But the actual structure and code of the website plays a role as well.
+But the actual structure and code of the website play a role as well.

 For example, heading tags (HTML) are extremely important for SEO.
 They tell search engines what’s really important on a website.